-- In December 2008, Council approved the Zero Waste Policy (RTC 08-358, Council Policy 3.2.4). - On April 23, 2013, Council adopted the Zero Waste diversion goal of 75 percent by 2020, among other actions. - To assure market outlets for both the commercial and residential food scraps collection programs, on January 5, 2016, Council approved multi-year contracts with facilities that would accept and recycle the materials collected by those programs.
-(RTC 15-1075) https://sunnyvaleca.legistar.com/LegislationDetail.aspx?
+- > In December 2008, Council approved the Zero Waste Policy (RTC 08-358, Council Policy 3.2.4). - On April 23, 2013, Council adopted the Zero Waste diversion goal of 75 percent by 2020, among other actions. - To assure market outlets for both the commercial and residential food scraps collection programs, on January 5, 2016, Council approved multi-year contracts with facilities that would accept and recycle the materials collected by those programs.
+(RTC 15-1075) - On September 20, 2016, Council reviewed the results of the pilot program conducted in 2015 and approved Citywide implementation of the residential split-cart/split-truck program.
+(RTC 16-0844)